MediaComem/comem-archidep/ex/git-automated-deployment.md

 :warning: If your repo has a `master` branch instead of a `main` branch, replace `main` by `master` in the `git push archidep main` command in your hook.

-> If you have set up your `post-receive` hook correctly, you will see the output
+> :gem: If you have set up your `post-receive` hook correctly, you will see the
-> of its `echo` commands displayed when you run `git push`.
+> output of its `echo` commands displayed when you run `git push`.
 In the above
 > example, they are the two lines starting with `remote:`.

 The site at http://todolist.john-doe.archidep.ch should work again.